 In January 2016, the IASB issued IFRS 16, Leases ("IFRS 16"), replacing IAS 17, Leases and related interpretations.
 The standard introduces a single lessee accounting model and requires a lessee to recognize assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is of low value.
 A lessee is required to recognize a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
 Lessors continue to classify leases as finance and operating leases.
 Other areas of the lease accounting model have been impacted, including the definition of a lease.
 Transitional provisions have been provided.
 IFRS 16 becomes effective for annual periods beginning on or after January 1, 2019, and is to be applied retrospectively.
 Early adoption is permitted if IFRS 15, Revenue from Contracts with Customers ("IFRS 15") has been adopted.
-The Company does not intend to early adopt IFRS 16.
+The Company intends to adopt IFRS 16 in its financial statements for the annual period beginning on February 3, 2019.